Numeric Evaluation

 To reset a variable to be unbound to a value use ce.assign()

-You can change the value of a variable by setting its value
+To change the value of a variable set its value

 property: